Chansthy/manifesto/08_remeditation.md

 # Remediation

-of the air and sea
+we mush heal our air and sea.

-remove pollutants
+remove pollutants. remove carbon. add life.